-1. The student's family receives additional financial resources to meet the student's educational expenses.
+1. The student or student's family receives additional financial resources to meet the student's educational expenses.
 (Any financial assistance such as employment, grants, scholarships, and loans over and above those identified on the award letter must be reported to the Financial Aid Office.)

 - 2. The student changes major field of study, credit load, or enrollment status on which the award was based. - 3.
-The student or the student's family provided incorrect information on the FAFSA.
+The student or the student's family provided incorrect information on the FAFSA. - 4.
+The student withdraws before disbursement of award.
+The enrollment status at the date of withdrawal will be used to determine the amount to disburse.